lutzhamel/popsom/joss/paper.md

 # Description

-At a slightly more detailed level our `popsom` package implements Kohonen's self-organizing maps with a number of distinguishing features:
+At a slightly more detailed level, our `popsom` package implements Kohonen's self-organizing maps with a number of distinguishing features:

 1. A very efficient, single threaded, stochastic training algorithm based on ideas from tensor algebra.
 Up to 60x faster than traditional single-threaded training algorithms.
 No special accelerator hardware is required.
 The speedup results from the fact that the